txoof/PaperPi/README.md

 ## About PaperPi

-PaperPi is an e-Paper display with multiple rotating display plugins that contain dynamic content.

-To get started, jump to the **[Setup Instructions](#setup_install)**.

-PaperPi is a quiet and clean portal to the internet.
+PaperPi is a lovely, quiet, *slow internet* e-Paper radio.
 No loud colors, no busy animations, just a lovely selection of the information you want without buzz and distraction.
 PaperPi rotates through your choice of plugin screens at the pace you choose.

+To get started, jump to the **[Setup Instructions](#setup_install)**.

 ### Why it's great